saritmaitra/PowerBI/README.md

 - Total Transactions is the count of associated rows from factIntenetSales table (create anew measure -> Total transactions = countrows([FactIntenetSales])
 - Custome Counts is the count of the CustomerKey clumn from DimCustomer table; create a new measure in DimCustoer table -> Customer count = countsrows([DimCustomer])

-Here we see the custome count is the same number in all the rows and filtering is not happening.
+Here we see the customer count is the same number in all the rows and filtering is not happening.
 This is a red flag for BI report.
 ![image](https://github.com/user-attachments/assets/d59e4a76-33ff-49ad-9464-3e470856291d)

 To fix this, we go back to model view and double click on the connection line between DimCustimer and factInternetSales.
 In the edit relatioship, we turn the cross finter direction to Both and apply as shown below.